pouchdb/pouchdb/docs/_posts/2015-05-18-we-have-a-problem-with-promises.md

 If these answers still don't make sense, then I encourage you to re-read the post, or to define the `doSomething()` and `doSomethingElse()` methods and try it out yourself in your browser.

+{% include alert/start.html variant="info"%}
+{% markdown %}
+**Clarification:** for these examples, I'm assuming that both `doSomething()` and `doSomethingElse()` return promises, and that those promises represent something done outside of the JavaScript event loop (e.g. IndexedDB, network, `setTimeout`), which is why they're shown as being concurrent when appropriate.
+Here's a [JSBin](http://jsbin.com/tuqukakawo/1/edit?js,console,output) to demonstrate.
+{% endmarkdown %}
+{% include alert/end.html %}

 And for more advanced uses of promises, check out my [promise protips cheat sheet](https://gist.github.com/nolanlawson/6ce81186421d2fa109a4).

 Final word about promises